Skip to content

 Detailed explanation of JAVA_OPTS:

--Ddd.tags: Custom tags, multiple tags separated by commas, optional.
+-Ddd.tags: Custom tags, multiple separated by commas, optional.

 -Ddd.version: Version, optional.

-Note: The JAVA_OPTS does not specify the DataKit address for reporting tracing data.
-Instead, it uses the environment variable DD_AGENT_HOST defined in the YAML to specify the DataKit address for reporting tracing data.
-In a Kubernetes cluster, tracing data from a POD is reported to the DataKit deployed on the same host.
-Detailed configuration can be found in system-deployment.yaml.
+Note: The JAVA_OPTS does not specify the DataKit address where the trace data should be reported; instead, it specifies the DataKit address through the environment variable DD_AGENT_HOST defined in the yaml file.
+In Kubernetes clusters, the principle of reporting trace data is that POD trace data is reported to the DataKit deployed on the same host machine.
+Detailed configurations can be found in system-deployment.yaml.

 - name: DD_AGENT_HOST